 I am a Principal Lecturer in Forensic and Analytical Science at Sheffield Hallam University.
 I am the professional lead for chemistry and forensic science.
 I teach analytical chemistry on both undergraduate and postgraduate programmes.

-Tom was appointed to Sheffield Hallam University having spent some time working in New Zealand and London as a forensic toxicologist.
-He completed his PhD at the UK's World Anti Doping Agency accredited laboratory at King's College London, where he also gained an MSc in Forensic Science.
-He completed his undergraduate degree in chemistry with European Studies at the University of Sussex.
-He teaches analytical chemistry and forensic applications of this at undergraduate and postgraduate levels.
+I was appointed to Sheffield Hallam University having spent some time working in New Zealand and London as a forensic toxicologist.
+I completed my PhD at the UK's World Anti Doping Agency accredited laboratory at King's College London, where I also gained an MSc in Forensic Science.
+I completed my undergraduate degree in chemistry with European Studies at the University of Sussex.
+I teach analytical chemistry and forensic applications of this at undergraduate and postgraduate levels.